 Now consider this… without school they will be happy, they will be able to rest, relax, recuperate, whatever it is they need.
 They will be able to go to Home Education groups and activities (look on Facebook for Home Ed teens groups as well as local groups).

-Usually we would recommend families deschool, however, your child may want/need to jump straight into learning the content required for GCSEs, however….
+Usually we would recommend families deschool, however, your child may want/need to jump straight into learning the content required for GCSEs (or equivalent in Scotland), however….

 whilst exams are still possible, and there is nothing stopping your child doing them before 16 or even after 16, in fact they’re not even compulsory, we will discuss the other options in a minute.
 Your child can do as many or as few as they want.
 If they’re wanting to go on to further education then it’s important they find out what is required, it could be 5 GCSEs….

 …but if your child is not in a situation to jump straight into formal study then read up on deschooling, and consider a slightly alternative route.
 This could be delaying exams for a year, or going to college at 16 without GCSEs.
 Please do lots of research though to ensure you are not closing off any options.